T

 landmark

-• Visit during daylight for optimal photography.
+• Visit during daylight hours for the best views.

 Day 2 · Reykjavik